Usable Climate Science and the Uses of History

 Co-organized by Deborah Coen (history of science, Yale) and Adam Sobel (atmospheric physics, Columbia).

-Co-sponsored by the MacMillan Center for International Affairs, The Edward J. and Dorothy Clarke Kempf Memorial Fund, the School of Forestry and Environmental Studies, the Whitney Humanities Center, Yale Environmental Humanities, and the Program in the History of Science and Medicine.
+Co-sponsored by the MacMillan Center for International Affairs, The Edward J. and Dorothy Clarke Kempf Memorial Fund, the School of Forestry and Environmental Studies, the Whitney Humanities Center, Yale Environmental Humanities, the Program in the History of Science and Medicine, and the Columbia Initiative on Extreme Weather and Climate.

 Conference Overview: Since roughly 2012, major international scientific research and assessment programs like the IPCC and Future Earth have begun to insist on the necessity of incorporating the knowledge, experience, and values of “users,” “stakeholders,” and indigenous communities into the process of producing knowledge about the impacts of anthropogenic climate change.
 On smaller scales as well, for instance in the provision of regional “climate services,” efforts are multiplying to bridge the “usability gap” by making science more responsive to the needs of citizens.
 This quest for “usable science” is shaping a new era of research into climate impacts and strategies of adaptation.
 While there is much to admire about these initiatives, they raise pressing questions about epistemic standards, scientific ethics, and social justice that have not been adequately examined and that would benefit from sustained, transdisciplinary analysis.
 This workshop aims to reflect critically on the ideals and practices of “cooperative” modes of climate change research, past and present.